ansible-collections/ibm_zos_cics/docs/source/modules/stop_region.rst

 job_id
   Identifies the job ID belonging to the running CICS region.

-  The stop\_cics module uses this job ID to identify the state of the CICS region and shut it down.
+  The stop\_region module uses this job ID to identify the state of the CICS region and shut it down.

   | **required**: True